 The room supplies 6 hot water circuits, each using a a 3-way valve and a pump for regulation.

-The building heated by this boiler room dates from the 1970/80s, with no insulation, a large number of metal doors and a roof seal to be reworked.
+The building heated by this boiler room dates from the 1970/80s, with little insulation, a large number of metal doors and a roof seal to be reworked.

 PLC : Programmable Logic Controller.
 Industrial digital computer which has been adapted for the control of manufacturing processes.